Gabrielmtvp/Project-JobsCalc-Node-Ejs/README.md

 ## 🔖 Layout

-You can view the layout of the project through [desse link](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning).
+You can view the layout of the project through [LINK](https://www.figma.com/file/s4fytPFbDiSkv4GPSfKaLE/Jobs-Planning).
 You need an account on [Figma](https://figma.com) to access it.

 ## :memo: Licence

 This project is under the MIT license.
 See the [LICENSE](.github/LICENSE.md) file for more details.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discordapp.com/invite/gCRAFhc)